dereckrx/dereckrx.github.com/_posts/2013-08-05-sublime-text-2-quick-reference.md

 * Url something?
 Runs/opens a comment url in a new tab and shows response
 * Live reload: Auto reloads open html page in the browser.
 * copy relative paths for a links and css and js

+### Tony's favs

+* Emmet: A newer SublimeText (although, I rarely use this)
+* Git: Git Add, Commit, Diff from Sublime
+* Gihubinator: cmd+\ or right click, open a browser with that code highlighted in the git repo (great for generating links to send to coworkers) or access a quick Git Blame
+* SublimeLinter: Lets you know when your code is ugly
+* TrailingSpaces: Lets you easily delete trailing spaces
+* MarkdownBuild: Build/preview markdown from Sublime (although, I prefer using the stand-alone editor Mou)

 ### Marked
 A auto refresh markdown viewer.
 Available in the App Store.